exo-lang/exo-editor-user-study/quiz1/README.md

 ```

 ## Incorrect output
+The following output is incorrect because it does not make calls to vector intrinsics.
+While it matches the structure of SIMD vector code, it is still being executed one-by-one.
 ```
 def double(N: size, inp: f32[N] @ DRAM, out: f32[N] @ DRAM):
     assert N % 8 == 0